 If you are adding a new fur baby to the family or already have beloved pets in your life and you want to dive into the world of plants, this blog is for you.
 It can be easy to overlook the fact that some plants can be toxic to the pets in your home.
 Luckily there are many pet-friendly houseplant options, and the Grow-How® team is here to help.

 If you’d like to invest in some pet-friendly houseplants that won’t pose a risk to your dog or cat, here are our top 15 plant picks that can peacefully coexist with your furry friends.

-The Money Tree is a favorite of plant and pet owners alike.
-This storied plant is said to bring positive energy and financial abundance to the owner.
+The Money Tree is a favorite of plant parents and pet parents alike.
+This lush, living good-luck charm is said to bring positive energy and abundance to the owner.

 For a classic palm with a tropical twist, meet the Bamboo Palm.
 This statement non-toxic houseplant won’t pose a risk to your dog or cat and will lend a staycation feel to your home or apartment.